Athulya2002/cst-pr/README.md

+#print ("hello world")
-This is a simple python project which print hello world.
+this is a simple python program to print hello world